kitchun0402/WebScraping_Instagram_igpicker/README.md

 By setting those parameters, you can easily scrape either images or videos or both as well as select your designated path to save them.

 It will automatically create folders in a location where you stated in 'save_to_path'.
-Those folders are named by each username and hashtag
+Those folders are named by each username and hashtag.

-Before scrapping, it will inform you to login your IG account in order to smoothen the scrapping process.
+Before scrapping, you will be informed to login your IG account in order to smoothen the scrapping process.
 Don't worry, it wouldn't store your username and password.
-## Please follow instructions below to install chrome driver on Colab
+## Please follow the instructions below to install chrome driver on Colab
 ```
 !apt install chromium-chromedriver
 !cp /usr/lib/chromium-browser/chromedriver /usr/bin